 The average annual rate of return for this investment over this period of time was 7.54% per year.
 If you invested a little money every month, then the average rate of return grows 13.24%.
-How did we nearly double our returns?(A)
+How did we nearly double our returns?(A) and nbsp;

 By not thinking about it and simply investing a little bit of money every month.